-It’s not because these operations don’t pollute — they generate millions upon millions of gallons of waste every year.
-Nor is it because this pollution isn’t finding its way into waterways — it is, where it poses a substantial threat to public health and ecosystems.
+It’s not because these operations don’t pollute; they generate millions upon millions of gallons of waste every year.
+Nor is it because this pollution isn’t finding its way into waterways.
+It is, which poses a substantial threat to public health and ecosystems.

-Yet every year since 2008, EPA has decided to sit back and do next to nothing about it.
+Yet every year since 2008, the EPA has decided to sit back and do next to nothing about it.
 Not only is that just plain wrong, but it’s also against the law.
-So we’re taking EPA to court.
+So we’re taking the EPA to court.

-Our lawsuit challenges EPA’s bogus review of its factory farm pollution standards, which led the agency to decide that all was well and that no revisions or updates were needed.
+Our lawsuit challenges the EPA’s bogus review of its factory farm pollution standards.
+This review led the agency to decide that all was well and that no revisions or updates were needed.

-For instance, CAFO operators are allowed to store millions of gallons of liquid manure in structures that are designed to — and often do — leak.
-And once those manure pits are full, EPA allows operators to apply this waste to fields in ways, and at quantities, that are known to harm water quality.
+For instance, CAFO operators can store millions of gallons of liquid manure in structures that are designed to — and often do — leak.
+Once those manure pits are full, the EPA allows operators to apply this waste to fields in ways and at quantities that harm water quality.

-But here’s the overarching problem: EPA’s so-called “review” of these guidelines relied on pollution monitoring data that CAFO operators self-report to the agency, but EPA does not require CAFOs to monitor the pollutants they discharge into waterways at all.
+But here’s the overarching problem: the EPA’s so-called “review” of these guidelines relied on pollution monitoring data that CAFO operators self-report to the agency.
+Yet, the EPA doesn’t require CAFOs to monitor the pollutants they discharge into waterways at all.
 (By the way, EPA’s failure to require CAFO pollution monitoring is also illegal, and we’re suing them for that too.)

 A donation of any amount helps power crucial fights like this!